FatimaNW/Cho-han_Bakuchi/README.md

    python cho_han.py
    ```

-## 📌 Note
-This project was created during my first semester of university as part of Python Fundamentals course.

 ## ❗ Disclaimer
 This game is intended solely for educational and recreational purposes — no real gambling is involved.

+#
+**Note:** This project was created during my first semester of university as part of Python Fundamentals course.

 #
 **Enjoy playing — and may the odds be ever in your favour! 😉**